World Class Heating & Air Conditioning World Class Heating & Air Conditioning

 A radiant-floor heating system first heats the objects in the room.
 Then, the objects heat the air to a certain degree.
 They do that by convection, but the movement of the air is relatively slow because the objects in the room do not get that hot.

 Convection systems heat the air first - to a fairly high temperature.
-The air then uses its warm, "ferris-wheel" like convection currents to heat the people and the objects in the room.
+The air then uses its warm, convection currents to heat the people and the objects in the room.
 In operation, it is the exact opposite of a radiant-floor heating system.

 Most people can sense the difference between the two systems right away.
 This is because the air in a radiantly heated room is usually very still and it's always cooler than a room heated by convection.
 This lack of air movement affects the overall comfort level.
 The human body loses about 25% of its heat to convection (drafts), so if the air is still, your body will lose heat and you will usually feel more comfortable.

-This entire site © 2013 Boucher Energy Systems.
+This entire site © 2016 Boucher Energy Systems.
 Any reproduction of materials on this site without authorization is strictly prohibited.